 How You’re Represented in U.S. and State Government

-Local Redistricting.
-Redistricting is most commonly associated with redrawing state legislative or congressional districts.
-But lines have to be redrawn at all levels of government where lawmakers are elected by-district, including local offices like city council or school board.
+Redistricting is most associated with redrawing state legislative or congressional districts.
+But lines must be redrawn at all levels of government where lawmakers are elected by-district, including local offices like city council or school board.
 Because we have seen incumbents in California use the local line-drawing process to disenfranchise growing racial and language minority communities, and to reduce the voting power of political minorities, we advocate for legislation to ensure that fair maps are drawn for local elections.

-- In 2016, we co-sponsored legislation (SB 1108) to authorize all California counties and general law cities to establish independent citizen commissions to redraw district lines, instead of leaving this power to electorally self-interested incumbents.
+- In 2016, we co-sponsored legislation (SB 1108) to authorize all California counties and general law cities to establish independent citizen commissions to redraw district lines.

 - In 2018, we supported SB 1018, which clarified the original intent of SB 1108 on two matters: